Author: Ramkumar Ananthakrishnan

-In cricket, especially in the immensely popular T20s, such as the Indian Premier League (IPL), the role of an analyst has become very critical today.
+Data Analytics in cricket, especially in the immensely popular T20s, such as the Indian Premier League (IPL), has become very critical today.
 Unbeknown to the hundreds and thousands of fans watching this global sporting event from their homes, a mind-boggling amount of data is being collected and analyzed every step of the way.

 However, to those of us who enjoy numbers and also live and breathe cricket, what happens behind the screens is just as exciting as what happens on the pitch.
 How these numbers make or break a game can be exhilarating, which we will explore in this article.
 Though Covid-19 bowled over IPL this time, suspending the event midway, there’s no reason why we can’t use this time cooped up indoors to better understand the role of data analytics in cricket, and why analysts are so sought-after today.